valeryTech/file-sorting/README.md

 The test task for CFT school of Java (http://start.cft.ru/.) is done by mail@valery.tech.

 Class to run is Conveyor which uses Options class as a place to keep all current settings.
-Options.process does all neccessary steps for sorting input data.
+Conveyor.process does all neccessary steps for sorting input data.

 There is jar (file-sorting-1.0.jar) builded for GNU/Debian in build/libs.